Antonio Fuoco: Hypercar career

 For the 2023 season, Fuoco joined the Ferrari AF Corse outfit in the Le Mans Hypercar category of the World Endurance Championship, partnering Miguel Molina and Nicklas Nielsen in a Ferrari 499P.
 The opening round at the 1000 Miles of Sebring began with a positive surprise, as Fuoco took the brand's first pole in the top class of the Championship.
-In 2024, Fuoco, along with Nielsen and Molina of the number 50 Ferrari AF Corse team, won the 24 Hours of Le Mans in the Hypercar category.
+In 2024, Fuoco, along with Nielsen and Molina of the No. 50 Ferrari AF Corse team, won the 24 Hours of Le Mans in the Hypercar category.